 To save you a little legwork, we’ve put together a list of plugins for 2018 that we use ourselves to provide a variety of common jobs often needed on a WordPress website.

 WordPress Plugins You Can Count On:

 - Google Analytics Dashboard for WP – Connects Google Analytics to your website and creates a robust widget in your dashboard.
 It shows a variety of views of your web traffic, where it came from, your bounce rate, and more.
-Quick, easy monitoring is yours without having to leave your site to go to your Google Analytics page.
+Quick, easy monitoring without having to leave your site to go to your Google Analytics page.

 - Yoast SEO – Allows you to see – right on your post page – what your search engine result would look like before you optimize the post.
 You’ll get plenty of motivation to change titles and descriptions that will rank you higher in search engine optimization, while still using readable titles for your pages or posts.
-When you try your hand at optimizing your content, this plugin will show you – prompted by a series of colored-light-icons – whether you have succeeded and/or how you can do better.
+When you try your hand at optimizing your content, this plugin will show you – prompted by a series of colored-light-icons – whether you have succeeded and how you can do better.
 It also creates XML sitemaps for your site automatically.

 - Add to Any Share Buttons – Share buttons for your pages, including the Add To Any, universal sharing button, Facebook, Twitter, Google+, Pinterest, WhatsApp, and many more.

 - Revision Control – Some people never even notice that WordPress has a revision control system built right in, and, that it’s visible from the bottom of your Edit Posts or Pages view.
 If you’re an editing fool, you may wind up with a lot of revisions in your history.
 This plugin allows you to avoid the bloat.
 Hint: Live dangerously.
 Set it at two.